mostlyuseful/video-similarity/spec.md

 *   **3.1.
 Architecture & Algorithm:**
     1.  **Input Validation:** Process CLI arguments and validate video file paths as per section 2.3.
-    2.  **Keyframe Extraction:** For each valid video, use `PySceneDetect` (content-aware detection) to extract a list of keyframes.
+    2.  **Keyframe Extraction:** For each valid video, use `SceneDetect` (content-aware detection) to extract a list of keyframes.
 Store these keyframes in memory.
     3.  **Feature Aggregation:** For each video, iterate through its extracted keyframes and extract `ORB` feature descriptors.
 Pool all descriptors for a single video into one large "bag of features".
     4.  **Pairwise Comparison:** For each pair of videos:
         *   Use OpenCV's `BFMatcher` (Brute-Force Matcher) with `KNN` (k=2) to match the aggregated feature "bag" of Video A against that of Video B.